rnielikki/Patapon-Info/pac/_build/md/setactorlevel.md

 # setActorLevel

-Sets level of an object (unit, gimmick etc) by the given handle.
+Sets level of an any object (unit, gimmick etc) by the given handle.

 ## Code Information